Joalor64/FNF-SynapseEngine/docs/Creating-a-Mod.md

 * `videos` - Custom videos used for cutscenes or other stuff.
 * `weeks` - Week files.

-Additionally, you can also include customization files, located in the mod's root folder.
+Additionally, you can also add customization files, located in the mod's root folder.

 * `achievements.json` - For custom achievements, see more [here](https://github.com/Joalor64GH/FNF-SynapseEngine/wiki).
 * `credits.json` - For custom credits, see more [here](https://github.com/Joalor64GH/FNF-SynapseEngine/wiki).
-`settings.json` - For custom settings, see more [here](https://github.com/Joalor64GH/FNF-SynapseEngine/wiki).
+* `settings.json` - For custom settings, see more [here](https://github.com/Joalor64GH/FNF-SynapseEngine/wiki).